kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 ### Keeping optimistic and non-optimistic data apart.

 The last problem we faced with this system is keeping optimistic changes away from non-optimistic ones.
-With the `updates` API it's easy for users to accidentally read some optimistic data while an update is written to a non-optimistic layer, making the change permanent.
+With the `updates` API, it's easy for developers to accidentally read some optimistic data while an update is written to a non-optimistic layer, making the change permanent.
 This may even happen when multiple items are optimistically added to a list, which makes the result contain optimistic items.
 Oops again.

 Hence, we put some systems into place to [keep optimistic data as separate](https://formidable.com/open-source/urql/docs/graphcache/under-the-hood/#optimistic-results--refetches) from "real data" as possible.
 Once one or more optimistic updates are started all active mutations for these optimistic updates will be delayed to resolve them as a batch together.
-For the user this makes no difference as the optimistic change already reflects what the server data will change as well.
+For the user, this makes no difference as the optimistic change already reflects what the server data will change as well.
 But internally this allows all optimistic layers to be cleared before the mutations' results are applied, preventing the mutation results from ever "seeing" the optimistic ones.

-Simiarly we quickly found out that it's inconvenient to have queries overwrite optimistic mutations.
+Relatedly, we quickly found out that it's inconvenient to have queries overwrite optimistic mutations.
 When an optimistic mutation adds an item to the list it'd be very awkward for a query to refetch that list, making the optimistic addition disappear.
 So we also started blocking queries that conflict with optimistic updates, which solved this issue too.